, , ,

 Heating

-We use commercial heat mats on two of the wire shelves, setting the seedling trays directly on top to keep the soil warm.
+We use commercial heat mats on two wire shelves, setting the seedling trays directly on top to keep the soil warm.
 Thermostats with temperature probes keep the soil at a pre-set temperature range and are adjustable according to the needs of the seed or seedling.
-Both are commercial quality and last many years, but are an investment as they are somewhat costly.
-We set them at 80-85°F after sowing, then reduced to 75°F once the seedlings are up and further lowered to 70°F as they start to mature.
+Both are commercial quality and last many years, but they are an investment as they are somewhat costly.
+We set them at 80-85°F after sowing, then reduced them to 75°F once the seedlings were up and lowered them to 70°F as they matured.
 Providing heat to the roots keeps the plants healthier and allows them to tolerate air temperatures as low as 50°F overnight with no adverse effects.

 Mid-season growing station configuration with larger seedlings on non-heated shelves (click to see larger photo).

-Once the seedlings are transplanted into larger cups, they are moved off of the heating mats onto lower shelves – allowing them to grow in cooler conditions that are closer to what they will experience in the garden.
+Once the seedlings are transplanted into larger cups, they are moved off the heating mats onto lower shelves, allowing them to grow in cooler conditions closer to those they will experience in the garden.
 We only have two shelves with heat mats for this exact reason.

 Get creative